-Corneal dystrophies are a group of relatively rare genetic eye disorders in which abnormal material often accumulates in the cornea — the clear, round dome covering the eye's iris and pupil.
-Most corneal dystrophies affect both eyes, progress slowly and run in families.
+Corneal dystrophies are a group of rare genetic eye disorders.
+With corneal dystrophies, abnormal material builds up in the cornea (the clear, front window of the eye).
+Most corneal dystrophies affect both eyes.
+They progress slowly and run in families.

-- Bowman membrane: this second protective layer is strong;
+- Bowman’s membrane: this second protective layer is strong.

 - Stroma: the thickest layer of the cornea.
-It is made up of water, collagen fibers and other connective tissue to strengthen the cornea and make it flexible and clear;
+It is made up of water, collagen fibers and other connective tissue.
+This strengthens the cornea and makes it flexible and clear.

-- Descemet membrane: a thin, strong inner layer that is also protective;
+- Descemet’s membrane: a thin, strong inner layer that is also protective.

 - Endothelium: the innermost layer made up of cells that pump excess water out of the cornea.

-Corneal dystrophies are characterized by the accumulation of foreign material in one or more of the five layers of the cornea.
-The material may cause the cornea to lose its transparency, potentially causing loss of vision or blurred vision.
+Corneal dystrophies are caused by the build-up of foreign material in one or more of the five layers of the cornea.
+The material may cause the cornea to lose its transparency.
+This can cause loss of vision or blurred vision.

 There are more than 20 different types of corneal dystrophies.
-They are generally grouped into three categories, depending on the part of the cornea that they affect:
+They are generally grouped into three categories:

-- Anterior or superficial corneal dystrophies affect the outermost layers of the cornea: the epithelium and the Bowman membrane.
+- Anterior or superficial corneal dystrophies.
+These affect the outermost layers of the cornea: the epithelium and Bowman’s membrane.

-- Stromal corneal dystrophies affect the stroma, the middle and thickest layer of the cornea.
+- Stromal corneal dystrophies affect the stroma, which is the middle and thickest layer of the cornea.

 - Posterior corneal dystrophies affect the innermost parts of the cornea: the endothelium and the Descemet membrane.
-The most common posterior corneal dystrophy is Fuchs’ dystrophy, which is pictured above.
+The most common posterior corneal dystrophy is Fuchs’ dystrophy.